 To avoid any issues in the future, the permanent restoration needs to be placed on a perfectly sterile spot.
 Right before installing the bridge, the area underneath will be thoroughly cleaned.

-Will my insurance cover a dental bridge?
+Does dental insurance cover a bridge?

 Picture by Authority Dental under CC 2.0 license